A Hierarchy of Local Symplectic Filling Obstructions for Contact 3-Manifolds: Introduction

 \begin{cor} Suppose $\Sigma\setminus\Gamma$ has a connected component $\Sigma_0$ of genus zero, and either $\Sigma \setminus \Gamma$ has more than two connected components or $\Sigma\setminus \overline{\Sigma}_0$ is not diffeomorphic to $\Sigma_0$.
 Then $(M_\Gamma,\xi_\Gamma)$ has vanishing (untwisted) ECH contact invariant and is not strongly fillable.
 Moreover, if every connected component of $\p\overline{\Sigma}_0$ separates~$\Sigma$, then the invariant with twisted coefficients also vanishes and $(M_\Gamma,\xi_\Gamma)$ is not weakly fillable. \end{cor}

-Note that $(M_\Gamma,\xi_\Gamma)$ is always universally tight whenever $\Gamma$ contains no contractible connected components, as then it admits a contact form with no contractible Reeb orbits.
-Whenever this is true, an argument due to Giroux (see \cite{Massot:vanishing}) implies that $(M_\Gamma,\xi_\Gamma)$ also has no Giroux torsion if no two connected components of~$\Gamma$ are isotopic.
+Note that $(M_\Gamma,\xi_\Gamma)$ is always universally tight whenever $\Gamma$ contains no contractible connected components.
+This follows from \cite{Giroux:cercles}*{Prop.~4.1(b)}, and can also be deduced (via \cite{Hofer:weinstein}) from the observation that $(M_\Gamma,\xi_\Gamma)$ then admits contact forms with no contractible Reeb orbits (e.g.~any Giroux form in the sense of Definition~\ref{defn:GirouxForm} will have this property).
+Whenever this is true, an argument due to Giroux (see \cite{Massot:vanishing}*{Theorem~3}) implies that $(M_\Gamma,\xi_\Gamma)$ also has no Giroux torsion if no two connected components of~$\Gamma$ are isotopic.
 We thus obtain infinitely many examples of contact manifolds that have planar torsion of any order greater than~$1$ but no Giroux torsion:

 \begin{cor} For any integers $g \ge k \ge 1$, let $(V_g,\xi_k)$ denote the $S^1$-invariant contact manifold $(M_\Gamma,\xi_\Gamma)$ described above for the case where $\Gamma \subset \Sigma$ has~$k$ connected components and divides~$\Sigma$ into two connected components, one with genus zero and the other with genus $g - k + 1 > 0$.
 Then $(V_g,\xi_k)$ has no Giroux torsion if $k \ge 3$, but for any $k \ge 1$ it has planar torsion of order~$k-1$.
 In particular $(V_g,\xi_k)$ always has vanishing ECH contact invariant and is not strongly fillable. \end{cor}